 In 2020, a majestic event will arrive at Hampton Court Palace.
 In June 2020, it will be 500 years since Henry VIII of England and Francis I of France met near Calais for a Grand European Summit.
 Designed to improve relations between the two kingdoms, the princes enjoyed a fortnight of; feasts, tournaments, masquerades and religious services.
 So extravagant was the affair that it became known as the "Field of Cloth of Gold".

-To mark this event, Historic Royal Palaces will be rolling out the gold carpet with an exhibition showcasing artworks, objects and documents from the event itself.
-There will also be opportunities to meet the key characters from the rival courts of Tudor and Valois.
+To mark this event, Historic Royal Palaces will be rolling out the gold carpet with a special exhibition in the rooms of Thomas Wolsey.